tawanda-profuse/Developer-Recruitment-Task---Tawanda-Msengezi/README.md

 2. All icons that are reused throughout the project have been exported from the [ICON_SRC_MAPPING constant variable](/src/shared/constants/iconSrcMapping.ts).
 3. A new constant variable named [colors](/src/shared/constants/colors.ts) has been created which represents the available product colors.
 4. Responsive design is implemented by taking advantage of the mobile-first approach provided by Tailwind CSS.
 This allows components to react to various screen sizes seamlessly.
 For example, the [ProductGrid component](/src/shared/components/organisms/ProductGrid.tsx).
 5. The [Navbar component](/src/shared/components/organisms/Navbar.tsx) which is embedded on all pages that use the [main layout](/src/shared/layouts/MainLayout.tsx) is responsive, allowing the user to expand it and seamlessly navigate the website on smaller screens.
-I've use responsive design to ensure that it is absolutely positioned on mobile devices and relatively positioned on larger screens.
+I've used responsive design to ensure that it is absolutely positioned on mobile devices and relatively positioned on larger screens.
 6. I've configured a [NotFound404 component](/src/pages/NotFound404.tsx) that redirects the application for all non-existent routes.

 ## Justification for optional libraries used